Sardor-M/Sardor-M/README.md

 **Personal Infos:**

 - 🔭 I’m currently working Front-end Development;
-- 🌱 Currently, I am leanring  React Framework and discovering more of its functions and capabilities;
+- 🌱 Currently, I am learning  React Framework and discovering more of its functions and capabilities;
 - 👯 I am open to collaborate on Javascript and React (on Frameworks);
 - ⚡ Fun fact: I love long distance running and cycling;
 - 📫 Reach me: sardor0968@gmail.com